ess-dmsc/generate-nexus-files/examples/tests/README.md

 for LoKI are at a greater z distance than all other banks.

 ### Intra-detector tests
 These are tests within a small scope.
-Typically bounded electronically.
+Typically, bounded electronically.
 Example are blades, tubes and straws.
   * Check distances between adjacent pixels (or adjacent wires, strips, straw, ...)
   * Check relative positions: back straws have larger z than front straws, etc.

 ### Inter-detector tests
 This scope compares distances (and angles, etc.) between electrical components.
 For example the distances between tubes in a detector panel or between cassettes.